Receiving Your Shipment

 FenceTrac products are packed and crated for protection during transit.
 To provide you the most competitive freight cost, most shipments are sent via LTL (less than load) freight, where your shipment is combined with packages from other shippers on a full-size semi truck trailer.

-Due to the size of these products, shipping crates require a forklift to unload.
+Due to the size of our products, shipping crates require a forklift (or tractor with forks) when being transferred.

-To receive your shipment, you’ll need to arrange one of the following:
+FenceTrac arranges shipping to the destination of your choice.
+To receive your shipment, you’ll need to plan for one of the following options.

-- Pick up crates & pallets at the shipping company’s local terminal
+Pick up crates at the shipping company’s local terminal, where terminal will load crates onto your trailer.

-- Arrange with us to have the shipment delivered to a nearby business
+Arrange with us to have the shipment delivered to a nearby business that has fork unloading capabilities.

 FenceTrac will palletize and crate your order for protection during transit.
 They shop competitive rates from third-party shipping companies to get you the best price and pass through shipping costs without markup.